The criminal offence of larceny is found in Section 117 of the Crimes Act 1900:

 The Director of Public Prosecutions only elects to undertake more serious cases of larceny or cases of larceny in which there is a significant public interest.

 What factors will the court take into account on sentence for larceny?

-There are a number of factors that a court must to consider when determining an appropriate sentence in a larceny case.
+There are several factors that a court must consider when determining an appropriate sentence in a larceny case.
 These factors are both the objective factors of the offending and the subjective circumstances of the person.

 The objective factors

 When determining the appropriate penalty, a court needs to consider the objective seriousness of an offence.
 The objective seriousness is the determination of how serious a specific case of larceny is, in comparison to other non-specific cases of larceny.
 In making that determination, the court must consider the following:

 - The value of the property: The more valuable the property the more serious the larceny offence will be.

 - The type of property: The courts usually differentiate items that are stolen out of need and items that are stolen out of materialistic desire.
 For example a person who steals a can of tuna out of hunger is different to a person who steals expensive headphones.

 - The planning and sophistication: An offence of larceny that involves significant planning and sophistication is generally considered to be more serious than an opportunistic act.
 This is because a person who plans an act has a lot more time to consider their actions as opposed to someone who is enticed by the spur of the moment.